robfletcher/grails-angular-scaffolding/readme.md

 ## Tests

-There are some simple end-to-end tests that use [Casper JS](http://casperjs.org/).
+There are some end-to-end tests that use [Casper JS](http://casperjs.org/).
 To run the tests:

     cd test/apps/grails-ng
     grails run-app